top of page

 K3HM_IndianLake (D300)

 This REPEATER is Located on the east side of Indian Lake and serves parts of Rt 160, connecting other area repeaters.
+Thanks to Don KN3N for hosting this repeater.

 More to come as we finish our transition to MeshCore.